DoctorKhan/The-Social-Game-Book/src/10_part/03_divide_and_conquer.md

 **Table Three - The Economic Scapegoating**: Carlos, a construction worker, and David, a factory worker, are complaining about their economic situations.
 Carlos blames immigrants for taking construction jobs.
 David blames welfare recipients for draining tax money that could fund job training programs.
 Neither mentions that their former employers moved operations overseas to increase profits, that local politicians gave tax breaks to corporations while cutting public services, or that the wealth gap in their town has tripled in the past twenty years.
 Their anger is directed downward at other struggling people rather than upward at the systems that created their struggles.

 **The Systemic Pattern**: What none of these six people realize is that their conversations follow predictable patterns that emerge from systems designed to benefit from their division.
+It's as if these divisions are pre-programmed fault lines in the human psyche, waiting for a skilled operator to apply pressure.
 The political talking points, cultural resentments, and economic scapegoating all serve the same function: preventing Sarah, Mike, Emma, Frank, Carlos, and David from recognizing that they have far more in common with each other than with the various powerful interests—corporate executives, financial institutions, political operatives, and media conglomerates—whose success depends on maintaining these divisions.

 If these six people could see past their manufactured tribal identities, they might realize they all want the same things: decent jobs that pay living wages, affordable healthcare and housing, safe communities for their families, and a voice in the decisions that affect their lives.
 They might even organize together to demand these things.
 And that's exactly what the divide-and-conquer strategy is designed to prevent.